spookylukey/familyfortunes/README.txt

  Space - wrong answer, without losing a life
         (if there is a wrong answer in the first deciding phase)

+=== Playing the game ===

+Based on extracts from Wikipedia about the original game show, with modifications.

+Each round begins with a member of each team (in rotation, meaning all players do this at least once) approaching the podium.
+As the question is read, the first of the two nominees to hit a buzzer (or put up their hand) gives an answer.
+If this is not the top answer, the other nominee is asked.
+The team with the higher answer then chooses whether to "play" the question, or "pass" control to the other team (in reality, teams rarely choose to pass).

+[The person controlling the computer presses 1 - 5 for a correct answer, space for a wrong answer]

+The host then passes down the line of the controlling team, asking for an answer from each.
+After each answer, the board reveals whether this answer featured.
+If not, a "life" is lost.

+[The person controlling the computer presses 1 - 5 for a correct answer, X for a wrong answer]

+Every time someone gives an answer that is not on the board, the team lose a life, accompanied by a large "X" on the board with the infamous "uh-uhh" sound.
+If they lose all three lives, the other team is given the chance to "steal" by coming up with an answer that may be among the missing answers.
+If this answer was present, the other team win the round and was said to have "stolen" the points; if not, the team who had given the three incorrect answers win however much points their other answers had accumulated.

+The scores are 5 points for the top answer, down to 1 for the bottom answer.

 === Questions ===

 If you want to add more questions/answers, they are stored in the file